SolomonAdeyoola/Project-1-LAMP_STACK/project1.md

 ## Introduction:
 ### Technology Stack- A technology stack is a set of frameworks and tools used to develop a software product.
-### LAMP stands for a technology stack tool suite with Linux running as the OS; Apache as the webserver; MySQL as database; PHP as the server-side scripting language
+### LAMP stands for a technology stack tool suite with Linux running as the OS; Apache as the webserver; MySQL as the database; PHP as the server-side scripting language

 ![LAMP Architecture](./images/HLD_LAMP.PNG)

-*LAMP Architecture, Source: K7.
-India*
+** *LAMP Architecture, Source: K7.
+India* **